mweimerskirch/wordpress-qtranslate-support-for-woocommerce/readme.txt

 = 1.0.4+ =
 * Rewrite post titles when items are sent to paypal during checkout (contributed by @deweydb)
+* Check if qTranslate functions exist before executing the filters (prevents sites from breaking during upgrades)

 = 1.0.4 =
 * Fix for the tag display